sensible-hq/sensible-docs/readme-sync/v0/welcome/00 - draft-human-review.md

 hidden: true
 ---

 You can configure rules to trigger review for extractions that fail validations or have missing null data.
-Using our reivew UI in the Sensible app to manually correct the extraction then approve or reject it.
+Using our review UI in the Sensible app to manually correct the extraction then approve or reject it.

-In a document type, in the **Reivew TBD** tab, you can set the criteria for an extraction to be flagged for manual review:
+In a document type, in the **Review TBD** tab, you can set the criteria for an extraction to be flagged for manual review:

 - Extraction converage (2do link to /metrics)
 - validations: you can also choose individual validations to trigger or not trigger (2do link to /validations)